clairedonut/json-posters/README.md

 ## Key elements

 * A Filter & Sort system to only display posters that match various criteria.

--> Users can sort posters by price or popularity (in reality returns array randomly as data set is not included in JSON).
+-> Users can sort posters by price or popularity.

 -> Users can filter posters by theme or style.
 The selected criteria will then be matched to case in a switch statement which will then query the arrays according to set condition and return the posters that match that condition.

 -> All posters in dataset are displayed by default

 * A Search bar that returns posters based on match.